equinor/septic-config-generator/docs/Howto_SCG.md

 The tool has three commands (or modes of operation):
  - make: Generate complete config file based on templates
- - checklogs: Inspect SEPTIC log files and reports errors. *(Added in 2.4)*
+ - checklogs: Inspect SEPTIC log files and report errors. *(Added in 2.4)*
  - diff: Simple utility to show difference between two files.

 Type `scg.exe --help` to get basic help information for the tool.
 You can also get help